 ISRIC organized a three-day workshop to train three Tanzanian scientists from Sokoine University of Agriculture and the Tanzanian Forest Services in the theory and use of digital soil mapping digital soil mapping.
 The workshop involved lectures and hands-on computer exercises using the open-source software R for statistical computing.
 Topics that were addressed during the training are introduction to R, basic statistics and geostatistics, step-by-step geostatistical analysis and modelling in R, demonstration of soil mapping with the GSIF and plotKML R-packages, validation of soil maps.
 The training took place in the context of the project ‘Development of a soil carbon map based on NAFORMA and non-NAFORMA datasets for the United Republic of Tanzania’.
 The project is funded by the FAO and carried out by ISRIC in collaboration with local Tanzanian partners and AfSIS.

 Pre-Conference Workshop Pedometrics 2013.

-This workshop reviews basic geostatistical methods and shows how these methods are implemented in the R language for statistical computing.
-It requires no prior knowledge about geostatistics but assumes that participants are familiar with basic statistical concepts such as probability distribution, mean and variance, correlation and linear regression.
-The main topics addressed are: relationship between spatial variation and semivariogram, semivariogram estimation from point observations, ordinary kriging and regression kriging.
-The first part of the workshop is a lecture that explains the theory and illustrates it with real-world examples.
-The second part is a computer practical in which participants execute all steps of a basic geostatistical analysis in R using a soil pollution dataset from the Netherlands.
+This workshop reviewed basic geostatistical methods and showed how these methods were implemented in the R language for statistical computing.
+It required no prior knowledge about geostatistics but assumed that participants were familiar with basic statistical concepts such as probability distribution, mean and variance, correlation and linear regression.
+The main topics addressed were: relationship between spatial variation and semivariogram, semivariogram estimation from point observations, ordinary kriging and regression kriging.
+The first part of the workshop was a lecture that explained the theory and illustrated it with real-world examples.
+The second part was a computer practical in which participants executed all steps of a basic geostatistical analysis in R using a soil pollution dataset from the Netherlands.

 Spatial prediction of soil variables using 3D regression-kriging - GSIF and plotKML packages for R (26-27 August 2013)